The White Calico Flower, 1931 by Georgia OKeeffe

 Liberated by Dow's unique approach to art, O'Keeffe took the notions of going "beyond the mere drawing of a flower" to dazzling extremes.
 In her large floral designs, O'Keeffe not only catches the 'still object' - canvases swimming with swirls of voluptuously curved, pulsating with color - but also seems to dive into the very heart of the flower itself, pulling the viewer in with her.

 Dow also stressed the importance of an "oriental aesthetic", in particular, the Japanese concept of notan, where a painting is composed using balance values of lights and darks.
-In many O'Keeffe floral paintings, especially The White Calico Flower, so reminiscent of The Great Wave off Kanagawa by Katsushika Hokusai, Dow's "orientalizing" influence is clearly evident.
+In many O'Keeffe floral paintings, especially The White Calico Flower, so reminiscent of Hokusai's The Great Wave off Kanagawa, Dow's "orientalizing" influence is clearly evident.
 O'Keeffe would attribute Dow's measured but decorative approach to composition as the basis for her lifelong personal and professional compulsion to 'fill a space in a beautiful way.'